Identifying Achievable Career Goals

 Reading time: 10 minutes (with credit to the Twilight Zone, photo credit Kevin Delvecchio)

 It’s December, and Mary, the Goodlapp’s eldest daughter, is home from college.
-A traditional holiday meal is prepared, and as usual with two boys and a daughter, it never seems to be enough as everything but the salt and conversation is consumed.
+A traditional holiday meal is prepared, and as usual, with two boys and a daughter, it never seems to be enough, as everything but the salt and conversation is consumed.

 “I don’t want to be an engineer!”

-Suddenly out of left field, Mary announces, with little thought about the $75,000.00 spent to-date, that she doesn’t want to complete the Spring semester of her third year in Mechanical Engineering.
-Taken aback, both Goodlapp’s exclaim in unison, “but you’re doing so well, a 3.0 is a decent mark, you should finish it as it teaches you how to solve problems.”
-“But I don’t want to be an Engineer” Mary replies, “I don’t see the purpose of taking a subject I can’t stand.
+Suddenly out of left field, Mary announces, with little thought about the $75,000.00 spent to date, that she doesn’t want to complete the Spring semester of her third year in Mechanical Engineering.
+Taken aback, both Goodlapps exclaim in unison, “But you’re doing so well, a 3.0 is a decent mark, you should finish it as it teaches you how to solve problems.”
+“But I don’t want to be an engineer,” Mary replies, “I don’t see the purpose of taking a subject I can’t stand.
 I’m struggling to even identify with my peers.
 I’m doing this more for Mom than I am for me!
-Not to mention, a 3.0 isn’t a decent mark, it wouldn’t get me beyond middle management in an engineering firm.”
+Not to mention, a 3.0 isn’t a decent mark; it wouldn’t get me beyond middle management in an engineering firm.”

 “Science might or might not validate a parent’s aspiration.”

-Mom, a little offended that she didn’t disguise her efforts to influence her daughter’s career sufficiently replies, “You don’t need to be like me and join an engineering firm, 60% of engineering graduates don’t end up in an engineering career.
+Mom, a little offended that she didn’t disguise her efforts to influence her daughter’s career sufficiently, replies, “You don’t need to be like me and join an engineering firm, 60% of engineering graduates don’t end up in an engineering career.
 It’s a pathway to other opportunities, stick it out for this semester and let’s revisit this conversation next summer.”

-Dad, ever the pragmatist when it comes to staying out of the middle, quietly concurs with the suggestion while his inside accountant voice, is saying, “You understand that the school bill will be pushing past $110,000 with no guarantee of completion in year four?”
+Dad, ever the pragmatist when it comes to staying out of the middle, quietly concurs with the suggestion, while his inside accountant voice is saying, “You understand that the school bill will be pushing past $110,000 with no guarantee of completion in year four?”

 “Don’t need to be like me”